 Tag: karl lagerfeld

-The making of Karl Lagerfeld images of iconic furniture from Cassina.
+The making of Karl Lagerfeld striking photography images of iconic furniture from Cassina.

 I nearly fell of my chair when I saw this collaboration between Karl and Cassina.
 This project was Lagerfeld’s first ever collaboration with a furniture brand.
 He was commissioned to photograph a selection of furniture from Cassina’s iconic collections.
 When placed under the sharp eye of Karl Lagerfeld, the furniture takes on new and mysterious qualities…